NetComposer/nksip/doc/reference/sending_functions.md

 Sends an _CANCEL_ for a currently ongoing _INVITE_ request.

 You can use this function to send a CANCEL requests to abort a currently _calling_ INVITE request, using the `RequestId` obtained when calling `invite/2,3` _asynchronously_.
-The CANCEL request will eventually be received at the remote end, and, if it hasn`t yet answered the matching INVITE request, it will finish it with a 487 code.
+The CANCEL request will eventually be received at the remote end, and, if it hasn't yet answered the matching INVITE request, it will finish it with a 487 code.

 This call is always asychronous.
 It returns a soon as the request is received and the cancelling INVITE is found.

-### Update
+### update

 ```
 update(DialogId, Opts)